pjebs/jsonerror/README.md

 JSONError for Golang [![GoDoc](http://godoc.org/github.com/pjebs/jsonerror?status.svg)](http://godoc.org/github.com/pjebs/jsonerror)
 =============

 This package is for adding some structure to your error messages.
+This makes error-handling, debugging and diagnosis for all your Go projects a lot more elegant and simpler.
+Use it wherever `error` type is required.

 It utilizes the fact that builtin [`type error`](http://golang.org/pkg/builtin/#error) is actually an `interface.`